legacysurvey/legacysurvey/pages/dr2/description.rst

 PSF computed for the image stacks, as that would not be used.

-The PSF for the individual exposures are first computed independently for each CCD using PSFEx, generating pixelized models.
-Those PSFs are then re-fit by a spatially-varying mixture of gaussians (MoGs).
+The PSF for the individual exposures are first computed independently for each CCD using PSFEx, generating spatially-varying pixelized models.

 Sky Level
 =========